Ways to Build and Retain Customer Loyalty

 Boosts Referral Opportunities

 In line with this, your most loyal customers are the ones most likely to send new ones your way.
 If you’re interested in word-of-mouth marketing, this should be one of your favorite benefits.
-As an added bonus, if the people who speak highly of your brand are genuinely enthusiastic about their recommendation, you’ll get warmer leads and more excited initial customers from this channel.
+As a bonus, if the people who speak highly of your brand are genuinely enthusiastic about their recommendation, you’ll get warmer leads and more excited initial customers from this channel.

 Encourages Cost Savings